wenzhoumei/dbmkmenu/README.md

 dbmkmenu - dynamic menu
 ====================
-dbmkmenu is an extension/fork of dmenu to save bookmarks.
+dbmkmenu is an extension/fork of dmenu designed to save bookmarks globally.

 Requirements
 ------------